cloudfoundry/vmc/README.md

 To file a bug against Cloud Foundry Open Source and its components, sign up and use our bug tracking system: [http://cloudfoundry.atlassian.net](http://cloudfoundry.atlassian.net)

 ## OSS Contributions

-The Cloud Foundry team uses Gerrit, a code review tool that originated in the Android Open Source Project.
-We also use GitHub as an official mirror, though all pull requests are accepted via Gerrit.

 Follow our [Workflow process](https://github.com/cloudfoundry/oss-docs/blob/master/workflow.md "Workflow Process") to make a contribution to any of our open source repositories.